scalameta/metals/docs/contributors/getting-started.md

 ### JSON-RPC trace

 To see the trace of incoming/outgoing JSON communication with the text editor or build server, create empty files in `$WORKSPACE/.metals/` or your machine cache directory.

-Files created in `$WORKSPACE/.metals/` contains traces only from the Metals instance associated with the `$WORKSPACE`, while files in the cache directory are common for all Metals instances.
+However, we do not recommend using your machine cache directory because trace files located there are shared between all Metals instances, hence multiple servers can override the same file.
+Using `$WORKSPACE/.metals/` solves this issue and also allows user to have more precise control over which metals instances log their JSON-RPC communication.

 ```sh
 # Linux and macOS